Vietnam.vn - Nền tảng quảng bá Việt Nam

 In the residency exam of Hanoi Medical University at the end of August, Dai Minh (24 years old, Hanoi) scored 27.23/30 points.
 During the major registration session on September 9, Minh was the first to be called.
 Standing in front of teachers and friends, Minh loudly announced his chosen major: "Le Dai Minh, number 1, major in Anesthesia and Resuscitation".

 Professor Nguyen Huu Tu, Principal of Hanoi Medical University, said that the residency exam has been held for 50 years and is the most intense and rigorous exam of the school to select outstanding students.
-The exam results determine how much or how little power students have in choosing a major, so the competition is very high.
+The exam results determine how much or little power students have in choosing a major, so the competition is very high.

 "Not only Hanoi medical students but also many excellent students from medical schools across the country take the exam with the desire to study residency here," said Professor Tu.

-Minh also assessed this as the most difficult exam of his student life with three subjects: major 1 (Internal Medicine and Pediatrics), major 2 (Surgery and Obstetrics) and basic subjects (Anatomy, Biochemistry, Physiology, Genetics).
+Minh also assessed this as the most rigorous exam of his student life with three subjects: major 1 (Internal Medicine and Pediatrics), major 2 (Surgery and Obstetrics) and basic subjects (Anatomy, Biochemistry, Physiology, Genetics).
 Each subject has about 120 multiple choice questions in 90 minutes, covering most of the knowledge of 6 years of university.

 "I was surprised to get the highest score.
-There were many good friends and I was not the best.
+There were many good students and I was not the best.
 The difference in knowledge was not much.
 I was just a little luckier," Minh said.

 Le Dai Minh at Hanoi Medical University on September 12.
 Photo: Duong Tam